GregorR/style/HYPHENS.md

 ## Other Adjoined Word Misuse

 Verb phrases are almost never compounded into a single verb, but frequently compounded into a single *noun*.
+Because these transformative hyphens transform verb phrases into nouns, the meaning is not the same, but is usually adjacent.
-This noun usually goes through the same phases of synthesis as any other morphological hyphens: first they are hyphenated, then they become one word.
+This noun usually goes through the same phases of synthesis as any other morphological hyphen: first they are hyphenated, then they become one word.
 It is very common to misuse the words “login” (“log-in”), “signin” (“sign-in”), and their converses (“logoff” and “signoff”).
 These words are *nouns*, not verbs.
 “Log in using your login” is correct (if tautological).
 “Login using your log in” is incorrect in both uses.

+Whole sentences are sometimes compounded as well, usually to describe a communiqué that includes the sentence, for instance “thank-yous” or “I-regret-to-inform-yous”.
+Like the verb form, these transformative hyphens do not have the same meaning as their unhyphenated forms: “thank you” is a sentence one uses to thank another; “thank-you” is a noun referring to the communication of thanks.

 Similarly, words that have been formed by ad hoc hyphens have a more restrictive meaning than their unhyphenated forms.
 “Run-time” (“runtime”) is a